LorenzoFaccioli999/Kalman_Filter/README.md

 #### External Dependencies (imgui & implot)

-ImGui and ImPlot are included for future/optional real-time GUI visualization.
-They are not required for basic simulation and CSV export.

-To enable GUI features, clone them manually into your C++ project folder:
+ImGui and ImPlot are required for the real-time GUI simulation.
+Clone them manually into your C++ project folder:

 ```bash
 cd cpp